kapouer/raja/README.md

 }
 ```

-Raja populates the parents list whenever a parent is found.
+Raja populates the parents list whenever a parent is found in the relations stored
+in the caches of its various proxies.
 It can be initially filled - it typically happens when acting upon an element
 of a collection, in which case the first url in the list is the url of the
-collection.
+collection, see doc/.